luc-ta/luc-ta.github.io/_pages/cbp.md

 >
 > As a Pitt community member, I'm calling because I'm appalled that Pitt is advertising openings for border patrol agents and staying silent on whether ICE can enter campus spaces without warrant.
 Pitt's actions and compliance make me ashamed to be part of the Pitt community.
 >
-> Instead of giving empty words of support as in your previous email, Pitt needs to take action and protect its international students and workers.
+> Instead of giving empty words of support as in your previous email, Pitt needs to take action and protect our international colleagues.
 I demand that Pitt cease to promote CBP/ICE recruitment to the Pitt community.
 What actions will you take to make that happen?

 **Sample email script**